elc049/wi21-cse110-lab3/standuptemplate.md

 ### Overview
 * Progress: on track?
-* Changes to sprint plan
+* Any changes to sprint plan?
-  1.
-  2.
-  3.